Port Union Pool Homes

 3 baths

-Union / Victoria Step into this beautifully updated 2+1-bedroom, 3-bath bungalow in one of Port Perrys most sought-after neighbourhoods, where thoughtful design meets peaceful pond and green space views.
-The main floor welcomes you with a bright, open layout, where pillars were removed to create
+Union / Victoria **POOL IS OPEN**Step into this beautifully updated 2+1-bedroom, 3-bath bungalow in one of Port Perry's most sought-after neighbourhood, where thoughtful design meets peaceful pond and green space views.
+The main floor welcomes you with a bright, open layout, with pillars removed

 Kimberley Audra Alldread,Re/max Rouge River Realty Ltd.